nvila-iso/dnd-class-select/README.md

 # D&D Class Select
-Practicing using ReactJS in a fun way.
+Practicing ReactJS in a fun way.
 This is a small part of a much "larger" project.